Learn how to draw!

 Up to personal preference, tbh.

-Drawing-tablets can run you down half a thousand bucks on the low end
+Drawing-tablets can run you down a couple hundred bucks on the low end

 So, if you're on the fence, just try doodling in a notebook.